Brightsand Lake

 Brightsand Lake is a lake in the Canadian Province of Saskatchewan.
-It is located in the Rural Municipality of Mervin No. 499 in the west-central part of the province in the aspen parkland ecoregion.
-Brightsand Creek–located on the western side of the lake–is the outflow and it flows in a southerly direction into Turtlelake River, which is a tributary of the North Saskatchewan River.
-Turtle Lake is about 9.5 km to the east.
+It is in the Rural Municipality of Mervin No. 499 in the west-central part of the province in the aspen parkland ecoregion.
+Brightsand Creek — located on the western side of the lake — is the outflow and it flows in a southerly direction into Turtlelake River, which is a tributary of the North Saskatchewan River.
+Turtle Lake is about 9.5 km to the east and the Meadow Lake Escarpment is to the north-east.

 There are several communities and a regional park dotted around its shores.
 At the southern end of the lake is Crystal Bay-Sunset and Thunderchild Indian Reserve 115Z; along the eastern shore is Evergreen Beach, Mowrey Beach, and Lakeshore Estates subdivision; and Brightsand Lake Regional Park is at the northern end.
 Access to the lake is from Highways 795 and 796.